Skip to content

 }

-This example illustrates the design philosophy behind CTAD: for types that already have aliases defined via using (such as Meter), just use the alias directly—CTAD isn't needed.
+This example demonstrates the design philosophy of CTAD: for types that already have aliases defined via using (like Meter), just use the alias directly for construction; CTAD isn't needed.
 CTAD is more useful for scenarios where template parameters can be naturally deduced from constructor arguments.

 Summary

-CTAD is a practical "reduce boilerplate" feature in C++17.
-It makes class template instantiation feel much closer to using ordinary classes.
-Standard library types like pair, tuple, vector, array, optional, and lock_guard all support CTAD, which covers most everyday development needs.
+CTAD is a practical "boilerplate reduction" feature in C++17.
+It makes instantiating class templates feel more like using ordinary classes.
+Standard library types like pair, tuple, vector, array, optional, and lock_guard all support CTAD, which is sufficient for daily development.

-There are three key takeaways: first, implicit deduction guides are automatically generated from constructors, covering most scenarios; second, when implicit deduction falls short, we can write custom deduction guides to extend the deduction behavior; third, be aware that not all class templates support CTAD—smart pointers and aggregate types, for instance, have notable limitations.
+There are three main takeaways: first, implicit deduction guides are automatically generated from constructors, covering most scenarios; second, when implicit deduction isn't enough, you can write custom deduction guides to extend the behavior; and third, be aware that not all class templates support CTAD—smart pointers and aggregate types have significant limitations.

-Key limitations to keep in mind: smart pointers (unique_ptr/shared_ptr) don't support CTAD from raw pointers, aggregate types still don't support generic CTAD in C++20, alias templates don't support CTAD, and forwarding references can lead to unexpected reference type deduction.
-As long as we know about these pitfalls, we can quickly identify them when they arise.
+Limitations to watch out for: smart pointers (unique_ptr/shared_ptr) do not support CTAD from raw pointers, aggregate types still do not support general CTAD in C++20, alias templates do not support CTAD, and forwarding references can lead to unexpected reference type deductions.
+As long as you are aware of these "gotchas," you can quickly identify the issue when you encounter them.

 References